2018 FLORIDA GOVERNOR CAMPAIGN PLATFORM

 Florida’s first attempt to pass medical marijuana legislation 2014 failed, and took an additional two years to pass in 2016.
 This puts Florida behind the curve on legalization.
 Currently in Florida law only limited conditions qualify for a medical marijuana prescription.

-Expanding the marijuana and hemp industries are a natural fit since Florida is already a major agricultural state.
+Expanding the cannabis and hemp industries are a natural fit since Florida is already a major agricultural state.

 Apply retroactive immunity to marijuana related arrest charges.

 19 states have introduced resolutions in support of industrial hemp.
-Even Ex-CIA James Woolsey supports it.
 Canada/England/Germany/France are all experimenting, just not the U.S.

 Energy in Florida is dominated by state-approved monopoly Florida Power & Light (FPL).
 Overseen by the Public Service Commission (PCS), which is not an elected body, the utility has a long history of providing unfair utility rates and one-sided negotiations.
 Its energy monopoly has essentially broadened to become a fracked-natural gas company with interests far outside the boundaries of the state.

 A Green transition is needed to move Florida away from its existing obsolete energy production infrastructure.

 Fossil Fuel Inefficiencies.
 Remedies only go so far substantially reducing emissions.
 Oppose Deep Injection Wells; Sabal Trail.